openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 ### Automatic Batching
 The GPU plugin is capable of reporting `ov::max_batch_size` and `ov::optimal_batch_size` metrics with respect to the current hardware platform and model.
 Therefore, automatic batching is enabled by default when the `ov::optimal_batch_size` is `> 1` and the `ov::hint::performance_mode(ov::hint::PerformanceMode::THROUGHPUT)` is set.
-Alternatively, it can be enabled explicitly via the device notion, e.g. `BATCH:GPU`.
+Alternatively, it can be enabled explicitly via the device notion, for example `BATCH:GPU`.

 @sphinxtabset